 Other Christian denominations represented in Mexico include Presbyterians, Jehovah's Witnesses, Seventh-Day Adventists, Mormons, Lutherans, Methodists, Baptists and Anglicans.
 There are also small communities of Muslims, Jews and Buddhists.

 Values of the Mexican people

+Especially outside of cities, families are typically large and Mexicans are very conscious of their responsibilities to immediate family members and extended family such as cousins and even close friends.
 Hosting parties at their homes plays a large part of Mexican life and making visitors feel comfortable is a large part of the values and customs of the country.

 Mexico is known for its tequila, which is made from agave cactus that is well suited to the climate of central Mexico.
 Soda is a very popular drink in Mexico, as the country has a well-developed beverage industry.

 Clay pottery, embroidered cotton garments, wool shawls and outer garments with angular designs, colorful baskets and rugs are some of the common items associated with Mexican folk art.
 Millennia-old traditions continue in silver-smithing, mosaics, textiles, pottery and basket-weaving, according to "Mexico For You."

 The country is closely associated with the Mariachi style of folk music.
 Originated in the southern part of the state of Jalisco sometime in the 19th century, it involves a group of musicians — playing violins, guitars, basses, vihuelas (a five-string guitar) and trumpets — and wearing silver-studded charro suits and elaborate hats.
 "La Cucaracha" is a well-known Mariachi staple.